Osteoporosis, Rheumatoid Arthritis, and Women: Knowledge Is Power

 What is Own the Bone?

 Own the Bone uses a web-based registry.
-As such, users only need to have access to an Internet connection and a current browser (IE, Firefox, Opera, etc.).
+As such, users only need to have access to an Internet connection and a current browser (Chrome, Firefox, Edge, etc.).
 There is no software to buy or install to access the registry.
-The AOA has contracted with Clinipace to build the registry within an existing framework known as the Tempo®. registry system.
+The AOA has contracted with REDCap Cloud to build the registry platform.
 Currently, the registry cannot be customized for individual sites.
 However, a site can opt not to collect certain data fields if desired as an alternative.

 Preventing Falls and Related Fractures | NIH Osteoporosis and Related Bone Diseases National Resource Center